benzkji/django-layout/README.md

 Things to adapt right after:

-- ``chmod u+x manage.py run-local.sh``
-- check db settings
+- create .env file, from project/env-dev-example
 - check fabfile deployment settings
 - check nginx site config: server_listen port
-- if your project name is not equal to your system user, like /home/project_name/... does not work, further adapt nginx site config

-When making changes to this repository, make sure at least to check the following:
+When making changes to this (django-layout) repository, make sure at least to check the following:

 - startproject with above command line
 - `manage.py check`, `manage.py migrate`, `./run-local.sh` and open the /admin